Collecting Core Dumps from an Event Broker Service in a Pod in a Customer-Controlled Region

 PubSub+ Cloud deploys event broker services to containers within pods in Kubernetes clusters.
 Because pods are stateless, they lose any information kept within them when Kubernetes destroys them.

-Core dumps are operating system (OS) level files that contain information that Solace can use to analyze why an application isn’t working as it should.
+Core dump files are operating system (OS) level files that contain information that Solace can use to analyze why an application isn’t working as it should.
 The kernel creates these core dump files at the OS level within pods.
 When Kubernetes destroys the pod, it deletes the core dump files within the pod as well, which is a problem from a troubleshooting standpoint.
 To prevent the loss of core dump files, you can configure your Kubernetes pods using a DaemonSet to save and download the core dump files before pod destruction.

 This document explains: